Clustering Markov Decision Processes For Continual Transfer: Finding the Optimal Clustering

 Given this, the MH chain has transition

-It can be easily checked that $P_{MH}$ satisfies the {\em detailed balance} equation $\Pi(x)P_{MH}(x,x') = \Pi(x')P_{MH}(x',x)$ which in turn is equivalent to (\ref{eq_station}) (which can be seen by summing both sides over $x'$).
-So we have in our hands a chain which if simulated long enough will sample from the {\em target distribution} $\Pi$.
+It can be easily checked that $P_{MH}$ satisfies the {\em detailed balance} equation $\Pi(x)P_{MH}(x'|x) = \Pi(x')P_{MH}(x|x')$ which in turn is equivalent to (\ref{eq_station}) (which can be seen by summing both sides over $x'$).
+So $P_{MH}$ is a chain which if simulated long enough will sample from the {\em target distribution} $\Pi$.
+We will now derive a version of this chain to sample approximately from $\bar{\Pi}$